 The answer is specialization.
 When we specialize, we make more products at a better quality.
 A supply chain can take advantage of this in a way that doing it yourself does not.
 Economists call this comparative advantage, and it is the quiet secret to modern prosperity.

 Back to the Camry.
-Toyota doesn’t make its own wheels anymore.
-It doesn’t forge its own steel or spin its own airbag fabric.
-It buys complete sub-assemblies — whole gearboxes, whole seat systems — from specialists who do nothing but make that one thing, and who are very, very good at it.
+In the same light as you sticking to what you’re good at, Toyota no longer makes its own wheels, forges its own steel nor spins its own airbag fabric.
+It even buys complete sub-assemblies — whole gearboxes, whole seat systems — from specialists who do nothing but make that one thing, and who are very, very good at it.
 Each of those specialists buys their inputs from more specialists further up the chain.
 And at every level, the people doing the work are better at it than a generalist would be, which means the quality goes up and the cost comes down at the same time.
 In fact, the wheel companies make more wheels than any one car company ever could.

 Humans have a genuinely hard time believing this, because it sounds too good to be true.
 More stuff, for less money, at higher quality, all at once?
 Surely there’s a catch.
 But there isn’t, really.
 It’s real and the Camry demonstrates comparative advantage at work.